MoschettiAndrea/spotify-db/README.md

 * `platforms`
 * `listens`

-The simplified Entity-Relationship schema is shown below:
+The relationships between these tables are shown in the simplified Entity-Relationship diagram below:

 ![Simplified ER schema](docs/simplified_ER_schema.png)